MMV-Lab/im2im-paper/manuscript.md

 Second, we compared different network backbone architectures, including original fnet model [@doi:10.1038/s41592-018-0111-2], enhanced UNet [@doi:10.1007/978-3-030-12029-0_40], attention UNet [@attentionUnet], two transformer-based models, SwinUNETR [@doi:10.1007/978-3-031-08999-2_22] and UNETR[@doi:10.1109/WACV51458.2022.00181] (all with center normalization).
 Inspecting the predictions on a holdout validation set suggested that fnet achieved the best performance, and the recent transformer-based models did not work well with in labelfree problems (ref. the second row and the "c + fnet" from the first row in Figure {@fig:labelfree}-B).

 Finally, we showed the comparison between three different types of models, an FCN-type model (i.e., fnet), a pix2pix-type model, and a cycleGAN-type model.
-For fair comparison, we used fnet as the generator in the pix2pix-type model, while coupling with a adversarial discriminator.
+For fair comparison, we used fnet as the generator in the pix2pix-type model, while coupling with an adversarial discriminator.
 Then, the pix2pix-type model can be trained in two different ways: from scratch or initializing the generator with a pre-trained fnet.
 Examples of the comparison results were shown in the last two rows in Figure {@fig:labelfree}-B. Visually, it is evident that the additional adversarial components (i.e., the discriminator) could boost the performance of a typical FCN-type model to generate more realistic images than an FCN-type model alone.

 From the experiments above, we found that center normalization + pix2pix with fnet as the generator achieved the best performance.
 So, we employed the same strategy on all other nuclear structures.
 At the end, we had four different labelfree models, each predicting one different nuclear structure from 3D brightfield images.
 As an example of evaluation, we calculated the pearson correlation and structural similarity on the validation set.
 The results were summarized in Table {@tbl:labelfree_table}.
 Again, these numbers were merely examples of evaluation, systematic evaluation based each specific biological problem would be necessary before deployment.
 Figure {@fig:labelfree}-C showed one example of all four different structures predicted from a single unseen brightfield image.
 This would permit an integrated analysis of cell nuclear components that could hardly be done with real experiments and real images.